Local History & Genealogy Research Guides

 We have a couple of tutorials that may help you in your house history research.
 For the Digital Resource Library, we have created a tutorial to help you use and navigate this resource.
 Also, we have a Genealogy Basics at Home tutorial that will help you learn more about the families that lived in your home using genealogy research methods.
 Last, the Sanborn Maps can be rather difficult to navigate, so check out this instructional video on how to use them for your research.

-Fold3 is a database that researchers can use to search the original military records as well as stories, photos, and personal documents of those who have served in the armed forces.
-Records included in the database originate from the U.S. National Archives, the National Archives of the U.K., and other international records.
-Although Muncie Public Library does not have a subscription to Fold3 currently, the Delaware County Historical Society does.
-You can call the organization at 765-282-1550 to inquire about this service.
+Fold3 is a database that researchers can use to search for original military records as well as stories, photos, and personal documents of those who have served in the armed forces.
+Records included in the database originate from the U.S. National Archives, the National Archives of the U.K., and other international sources.
+Fold3 Library Edition is available at all Muncie Public Library locations and can be unlocked for home access with a Muncie Public Library card.

 Indiana Archives and Records Administration (IARA) holds military records from the territorial period in Indiana’s history up to 1988.
 Early records can be useful for genealogical purposes and can include biographical information on the soldier while later records show proof of benefits or military funerals.
 The records at IARA also have information on general military history within the state of Indiana.